RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mget.md

   - _lable_`!=(`_value1_`,`_value2_`,`...`)` - key with label _label_ that doesn't equal any of the values in the list

   Note: Whenever filters need to be provided, a minimum of one _label_`=`_value_ filter must be applied.

+#### Optional Arguments

+- `LATEST` (since RedisTimeSeries v1.8)

+  When a time series is a compaction: With `LATEST`, TS.MGET will report the compacted value of the latest (possibly partial) raw bucket.
+Without `LATEST`, TS.MGET will report the compacted value of the last 'closed' bucket.
+When a series is not a compaction: `LATEST` is ignored.

+  The data in the latest bucket of a compaction is possibly partial.
+A bucket is 'closed' and compacted only upon arrival of a new sample that 'opens' a 'new latest' bucket.
+There are cases, however, when the compacted value of the latest (possibly partial) bucket is required instead of the compacted value of the last 'closed' bucket. `LATEST` can be used when this is required.

+- `WITHLABELS` - Include in the reply all label-value pairs representing metadata labels of the time series.

+- `SELECTED_LABELS` _label_... - Include in the reply a subset of the label-value pairs that represent metadata labels of the time series.
+This is usefull when there is a large number of labels per series, but only the values of some of the labels are required.

+If `WITHLABELS` or `SELECTED_LABELS` are not specified, by default, an empty list is reported as the label-value pairs.

 #### Return Value